 Healthcare Needs for a Healthy Senior Citizen Retirement Experience

-1. Do you have insurance that will cover catastrophes?
+1. Do you have senior health insurance that will cover catastrophes?

 2. Do you live in proximity to medical specialists you may need to consult?

 3. Is your HMO or health plan available where you plan to have a second home or move?

 4. If you plan to travel outside of the US, does your health plan cover you?

 5. Do you have long-term care insurance (don't make the mistake of thinking that Medicare pays)

 Senior Citizen Retirement and Moving Your Residence

 2. If you reach and age where you cannot drive, will the public transit take you to your favorite places?